Dental Insurance Billing Course

 Students will also receive exposure to the three leading dental management software systems: Dentrix, EagleSoft and SoftDent.
 Throughout the course these systems will be referenced in order to give you an understanding of how they operate when billing insurance.

-High speed Internet access necessary with modern Web browsers such as Safari, Chrome or Firefox.
+High speed Internet access necessary with modern Web browsers.
 Speakers are required along with access to a printer.

 There are no processor/RAM/screen resolution requirements, since we run primarily in the cloud on Amazon servers.
 There is no software to install.